A Pawty Mansion Perspective

 Most families don’t see it at first.
 They love their dogs deeply, take them on regular walks, and give them the best life they can.
 But condo dogs live in a rhythm that rarely gives them a chance to fully exhale.
 Their days are shaped by structure, routine, and the limitations of shared spaces.
 Over time, that can create a kind of emotional tension that isn’t always obvious until it melts away.

-At Pawty Mansion, we meet dogs from Yaletown, Kitsilano, Olympic Village, UBC, Downtown, Kerrisdale, South Granville, Dunbar, and Marpole.
-They arrive curious, alert, and often a little wound up from the pace of city living.
+At Pawty Mansion, we meet dogs from all over the city’s high-density hubs: Yaletown, Kitsilano, Olympic Village, UBC, Downtown, Kerrisdale, South Granville, Dunbar, and Marpole.
+They arrive curious, alert, and often a little tightly wound from the frantic pace of Vancouver city living.
 What they need isn’t more exercise.
 It’s more freedom.

 Condo walks are important, but they serve a very specific purpose.
 They’re structured.
 They’re guided.
 They’re shaped by leashes, crosswalks, and the rhythm of the city.
 What they don’t offer is the kind of decompression that comes from wandering, sniffing, pausing, and choosing their own pace.
 That’s something dogs can’t get on sidewalks, no matter how long the walk is.